akildunne/lend-a-hand/README.md

 - Create and use api.
 - Create clickable buttons for user to choose causes they would like to know more about.
-- Render data on dashboard page.
-- Allow user to create events and share relavent resources.
+- Allow admin user to create events and share relavent resources for their specific organization.
-- Allow user to update listed events and delete past events.
+- Allow admin user to update listed events and delete past events.

 ## Post MVP